prathjan/iks-intersight-terraform/README.md

 Create an IKS 3-node cluster on vSphere Infrastructure registered with Intersight.

 ### Pre-requisites
-Please sign up for an account on intersight with access to vSphere infrastructure
+Please sign up for an account on intersight.com with access to vSphere infrastructure

 ### Clone this repository and initialize the provider